jamesvovos/game-dev-custom-project/README.md

 - Implementation of Raylib graphics library (no game engine used).
 - Implementation of different software design patterns in C++.
 This includes the state, composite, component, command and factory design patterns.
-- Graph and node data structures to represent the game world with different locations containing a list of adjacted location nodes in which players can travel to.
+- Graph and node data structures to represent the game world with different locations.
+Locations contain a list of adjacent location nodes in which players can travel to.
-- Player inventory system.
+- Player inventory system using vector data structure.
 - Basic axis-aligned bounding box collision detection.
 - Audio using Raylib.